 Jody began his illustrious baseball career in the Mukilteo Little League, where in 1984 he led the entire league in homeruns with a combined total of one.
 He built on this success with some memorable years tearing up the diamond at Mariner High School, where coaches and teammates praised his ability to come off the bench with authority.
-He was later recruited by D1 schools far and wide, but an apparent address printing error resulted in zero offer letters finding his mailbox.
+He was later recruited by D1 schools far and wide, but they all apparently lost his mailing address resulting in zero offer letters finding his mailbox.

 Following graduation, a light would shine on his baseball career once more.
 For the next 15 years, he experienced a resurgence playing in such highly esteemed baseball organizations as the PSSBL, The Seattle NABA, and the City of Redmond Wood Bat League – not to mention various softball leagues along the way.